adrianmarino/jspec/README.md

 # JSpec

-An RSpec like framework for java language.
+An RSpec like micro framework for java language.

 ### Features